livechat/supervisor-app/Tag Master/README.md

     * **Agent App Widgets**
 9. In **Private installation**, click **Install app**.

-You should now be able to use **Supervisor** with LiveChat.
+You should now be able to use **Tag Master** with LiveChat.

 # How it works

 [Agent App Widgets](https://docs.livechatinc.com/agent-app-widgets/) are web applications loaded inside the LiveChat Agent App.
 All agents can interact with the widget during chats with customers.
-The widget itself is displayed in the Agent’s App sidebar.
+The widget itself is displayed in the Agent’s App right sidebar.

 To get information such as tags and canned responses, you need to use [LiveChat Rest API](https://docs.livechatinc.com/rest-api/).